-Tonga issues tsunami warning after undersea volcano erupts
+Volcano erupts near Tonga, islanders rush to escape waves

+New Zealand’s military said it was monitoring the situation and remained on standby, ready to assist if asked.

+Satellite images showed a huge eruption.
+The Tonga Meteorological Services said a tsunami warning was in effect for all of Tonga.
+Authorities in the nearby island nations of Fiji and Samoa also issued warnings, telling people to avoid the shoreline due to strong currents and dangerous waves.

 The Islands Business news site reported that a convoy of police and military troops evacuated Tonga’s King Tupou VI from his palace near the shore.
-He was among the many residents headed for higher ground.
+He was among the many residents who headed for higher ground.

 The explosion of the Hunga Tonga Hunga Ha’apai volcano was the latest in a series of spectacular eruptions.